Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/firstclassmeeting.md

 `#general` channel.
 If you have specific questions that you think are best discussed in a private manner, then please send them to me as a direct message.
 Unless there is an absolute need for you to do so, please refrain from sending me emails and instead focus on communicating with me through Slack.
-Finally, don't forget to be on the look out for the Google Meet link that I will send you on Monday morning!
-You can use this to join our first class on Monday.